-Challenges for Women in Neurology
+Challenges for women in Neurology

 The aim of the event is to help identify and overcome the challenges that women may find during their academic and hospital career development in neurology.
-This event is mainly directed to female neurology residents and female neurologists at the beginning of their Career, but certainly men are more then welcome to attend.
+This event is mainly directed to female neurology residents and female neurologists at the beginning of their Career, but certainly men are more than welcome to attend.
 Understanding the challenges that women face is also important for their male colleagues, mentors and Chiefs.

 You are invited to bring your lunch to this session.